-What's guaranteed to turn off users?
+The frontend frameworks used for building the interface is critical.
 A sluggish UI, inconsistent typefaces, or misplaced buttons.
 It's hard to pick the 'winner,' but you don't want to have any of them on the web app you're working on.

-What is Frontend framework?
+What are Frontend Frameworks?

-A frontend framework simplifies the task by having pre-written codes for you to build on.
+Frontend frameworks simplify the task by having pre-written codes for you to build on.
 It serves as a foundation that contains commonly-used elements such as the grid, pre-defined typography, and website components like buttons, scroll bars, and side panels.

 It spares you from reinventing the wheel for every project.